Boarders/slick-blog/site/posts/halting2.md

   → e1 ⇓ e2 → ¬ (Halt e2) → ¬ (Halt e1)
 ```
 In order to prove this would we like to say that if `e1` steps to a value
-then there is some reduction sequence where `e2` also steps to that same value.
+then there exists some reduction sequence where `e2` also steps to that same value.
 This follows from the more general property of confluence:

 **Definition [Confluence]**: A reduction relation $\rightarrow$ on a set $\mathcal{T}$ is confluent